Achievable logoAchievable logo

 Regulation SHO

-Regulation SHO is a Securities and Exchange Commission (SEC) rule that enforces specific short sale requirements, particularly for financial firms like broker-dealers.
-When an investor requests a short sale trade, firms must perform the “locate requirement.”
-Essentially, the firm must locate and identify the security it plans on lending to its customer for short-selling purposes.
-The SEC can penalize firms for naked short selling if this does not occur.
+When an investor requests a short sale, firms must satisfy the locate requirement.
+That means the firm must locate and identify the security it plans to lend to the customer for short-selling purposes.
+If this doesn’t happen, the SEC can penalize firms for naked short selling.

-There are two primary ways a broker-dealer can fulfill the locate requirement.
-First, some broker-dealers have sophisticated computer systems that quickly identify which shares they’re selling short.
+First, some broker-dealers use computer systems that quickly identify which shares will be lent.
 As you may remember from the SIE exam, most securities lent out by broker-dealers are customer-owned.
 Customers with margin accounts who previously signed the loan consent form may have their securities lent out for short sales.
-The locate requirement is met if the broker-dealer’s system can quickly identify the specific shares they’re lending out
+The locate requirement is met if the broker-dealer’s system can quickly identify the specific shares being lent.

 Sidenote